 We thank an anonymous WRF-Help correspondent for help with creating GEFS/R2–WRF ensembles; Trevor Alcott for insightful discussions along the way; Professors Courteney Strong and Jim Steenburgh for useful suggestions on the original thesis manuscript; the Center for High-Performance Computing at the University of Utah for provision of, maintenance of, and assistance with the supercomputers.
-This research was supported by NOAA/NWS Collaborative Science, Technology, and Applied Research Program Grant NA10NWS4680005.
+This research was supported by NOAA/NWS Collaborative Science, Technology, and Applied Research Program Grant NA10NWS4680005 and NA13NWS4680003.

-Refererences
+References